 T-SERVICE / SCIENCE PHOTO LIBRARY T-SERVICE / SCIENCE PHOTO LIBRARY

-Sea lion, thermogram.
-A thermogram shows variation in temperature on the surface of an object, measured by the long-wave infrared radiation it emits.
-The temperature scale is colour-coded and runs from purple (-2.5 degrees Celsius, coldest) through blue, green and yellow to orange (warmest, 23 degrees Celsius).
+Sea lion.
+Thermogram of a sea lion with its mouth open.
+A thermogram shows variation in temperature on the surface of an object, measured by the long- wave infrared radiation it emits.
+The temperature scale is colour-coded and runs from purple (-8.1 degrees Celsius, coldest) through blue, green and yellow to light red (warmest, 32 degrees Celsius).
 The fur of a sea lion traps air to aid insulation.
-In addition to this it has an insulating layer of blubber.
-Where this is absent, (the eyes and the nostrils), heat loss is greatest.
+In addition to this it has an insulating layer of blubber, where this is absent, heat loss is greatest.

 Model release not required.
 Property release not required.